openedx/edx-proctoring/README.md

 This is the Exam Proctoring subsytem for the Open edX platform.

 This is a work in progress at this point in time.
+Documentation will be forthcoming.